 - Plaza de Francia, the original town square

-I entered and departed the country via the city, and also used it as a jumping-off point for trips to the coffee region to the west and San Blas Islands to the northeast.
+I entered and departed the country via the city and used it as a jumping-off point for trips to the coffee region to the west and San Blas Islands to the northeast.

 Of course, I didn't miss an opportunity to visit the Panama Canal while there.